nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/main-view.md

 ## Visual Editor

-On the Visual Editor you will be able to drag'n'drop elements from the catalog on the right and order them as you wish.
+On the Visual Editor you will be able to drag and drop elements from the catalog on the right and order them as you wish.

 If you click on a particular element you will have the possibility to edit its default properties, the label, etc. on the [properties catalog]({{page page='properties-catalog'}}) on the right.